 How Did I Get Here?

 For a while now I have been wanting to start a blog.
-Not a blog where I write down all of my problems and spoon feed them to the world; just a simple blog where I can share my love of cooking to others who have the same passion.
-Cooking, over the years has become a passion for me.
+Not a blog where I write down all of my problems and spoon feed them to the world; just a simple blog where I can share my love of cooking with others who have the same passion.
+Cooking, over the years, has become a passion for me.
 When I was in my twenties, I lost a lot of sleep over the fact that I didn’t have a passion, and that I didn’t know what truly made me happy in life.
 Does anyone really have those answers in their twenties?
-Probably not, but every twenty year old something out there believes that they should… joke’s on us, it’s ok if you don’t.
+Probably not, but every twenty-year-old something out there believes that they should… joke’s on us, it’s ok if you don’t.

-I ended up working at this company for 4 years to the day.
+I ended up working for the TV company for 4 years to the day.
 There were moments of love and hate.
 Looking back now, I was learning important life lessons about how to exist in a professional environment, and yet, I had no idea that I was learning anything at all.
-Everyday I was awake in my twenties I was writing something down.
+Every day I was awake in my twenties I was writing something down.
 It didn’t matter if I were in a good or bad mood, whatever I was feeling was going down on paper.
-Usually when I was at work trying to look busy, I would be writing; How do I get out of here?
+Usually, when I was at work trying to look busy, I would be writing; How do I get out of here?
 How do I change my life?
 How do I remove these walls and explore the world with $2 to my name?
 Is it possible to say F*** IT and walk out with my hands in the air, and not burn a bridge, my career, and ruin my life?
 (NO, it’s not.)
-Amanda & her husband Matt, helped me in ways they might not be aware of.
+Amanda & her husband Matt helped me in ways they might not be aware of.
 They made me look at myself, re-evaluate, dig deep, and figure out what I enjoyed doing.
 It turns out that I really love to cook.